 Spoiler Alert: it's nothing more than a damn HD port with special moves.
 This is Mario Tennis: Ultra Smash Deluxe Edition.
 Just look at the screenshot below and tell us if you can see any actual difference.

 Still not convinced?
-Watch our new video then and tell us we're wrong.
+Watch our new then and tell us we're wrong.
 We dare you.